 Arrival in Bolsena.
 Depending on your arrival time, you can go for a short visit to this beautiful old town, dominated by its big castle, or you can go for a relaxed stroll along the banks of the beautiful volcanic lake.
 Bolsena is known for the miracle of Corpus Domini and it’s worth visiting the churches.
 In case you also walk the Siena to Bolsena part of the Via Francigena, you arrive here on foot, passing along the castle and through the old medieval town.

-Total walking time: around 1 hour + sightseeing time.
+Total walking time: around 1 h. + sightseeing time

 The first day walk takes you out of Bolsena along the eastern side of the lake.
 Avoiding the busy Via Cassia, you’ll walk mostly through the hills, full of Etruscan remains and Today’s walk begins uphill, and leads from the lake shore to the old town of Bolsena.
 Then through the hills you walk above the eastern shore of lake Bolsena all the way to the beautiful small town of Montefiascone.
 The walk is mostly through rolling hills, through olive groves, forests and orchards, along woodland tracks and on so-called strade bianche (gravel roads).
 It was here that the ‘Est-Est-Est’ wine was born.
 Montefiascone is a beautiful town, worth a visit.
 Its commanding position on a hilltop provides wonderful views of the whole of the Lago di Bolsena below you, including the islands and the surrounding hills.